cosmonity/chain-minimal/README.md

 `Minid` uses the **latest** version of the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk).

+> This is an example module for the v0.52.x Cosmos SDK.
+Looking for the v0.50.x example?
+Check the [v0.50.x](https://github.com/cosmosregistry/chain-minimal/tree/v0.50.x) branch.

 ## How to use

 In addition to learn how to build a chain thanks to `minid`, you can as well directly run `minid`.